Preschool math lessons don't have to be tedious. They don't even have to focus on counting.

 The payoff?
 By sharing these experiences, you get to watch your child’s mind at work.
 And your child gets to learn about numbers through play and exploration.

 Such improvements may bode well for future achievement.
-A recent analysis tracking the development of American, British, and Canadian kids found that kids who entered kindergarten with a strong grasp of
+An analysis tracking thousands of English-speaking students found that kids who entered kindergarten with a strong grasp of

 • relative magnitudes, and